matteo-maria-tommasini/OpenPCA/README.md

 # OpenPCA
  It is a collection of Matlab scripts for PCA analysis.

  The scripts are adapted for selected applications in micro Raman spectroscopy.
-More to come in the near future (PCA analysis of micro Raman mapping).

 # Author contact details:
  Prof. Matteo Tommasini